girish-n7/summarizer/README.md

   - TextRank based algorithm: While this approach costs more in terms of time complexity, it is better for getting the summary of things like newspaper articles and essays.
 - View the reduction percentage.
-- View the Original Text to compare.
+- Option to view the Original Text to compare.

 ## Setup